 Hiking in Hong Kong is a bustling affair—as in the city—with people densely packed along the trail.
-Passing is largely impossible, and equally pointless, as there will just be more people ahead of you.
-The best advice is to slow down and walk in sync; this was you’ll have a far more better time.
-The Dragon’s Back trail is named for its undulating ridge line.
-This trail is a three hour walk along the ridge taking in views on either side including the strangely Mediterranean architecture on one side, with Shek O and Big Wave Beach on the other.
+Passing is mostly impossible, and equally pointless, as there will just be more people ahead of you.
+The best advice is to slow down and walk in sync; this was you’ll have a far better time.
+The Dragon’s Back trail is named for its undulating ridgeline.
+This trail is a three-hour walk along the ridge taking in views on either side including the strangely Mediterranean architecture on one side, with Shek O and Big Wave Beach on the other.

 A long taxi—long for Hong Kong as we traversed most of the island—and we arrived back at the Pottinger Hotel.
-As we stepped out of the taxi, we saw once again queues of people at Michelin starred goose restaurant Yat Lok.
-This time it was 3pm and we were determined to sample their famed cuisine.
-Ordering half a goose (delicious), we met a number of interesting people including a couple from Macao who travel to Hong Kong each fortnight for the goose noodle soup.
-While the service is typically Hong Kong (brusque), and you are squished into a tiny shop with a large number of other diners, Yat Lok is definitely worth visiting; although do be early to avoid disappointment.
+As we stepped out of the cab, we saw once again queues of people at Michelin starred goose restaurant, Yat Lok.
+This time it was 3pm, and we were determined to sample their famed cuisine.
+Ordering half a goose (delicious), we met many interesting people including a couple from Macao who travel to Hong Kong each fortnight for the goose noodle soup.
+While the service is typically Hong Kong (brusque), and you are squished into a tiny shop with a large number of other diners, Yat Lok is definitely worth visiting.

-Keen to experience a different part of Hong Hong, we walked up the hill above Sheung Wan to a neighborhood called Tia Ping Shan.
+Keen to experience a different part of Hong Hong we walked up the hill above Sheung Wan to a neighbourhood called Tia Ping Shan.
 This area has a more relaxed feel and offers a change of pace from the freneticism of Central and Wan Chai.
-The neighbourhood comprises independent shops, nice trees (a rarity in Hong Kong) and a creative class of resident and visitors.
-It was a nice area and probably where we would chose to live if we ever moved to Hong Kong.
+The district comprises independent shops, plentiful trees (a rarity in Hong Kong) and a creative class of resident and visitors.
+It was a charming area and probably where we would choose to live if we ever moved to Hong Kong.